mbuesch/letmein/doc/PROTOCOL.md

 The server must
-[validate the received AUTH token](PROTOCOL.md#validate-auth-token) of this `RESPONSE` message before continuing in the communication flow.
+[validate the received AUTH token](PROTOCOL.md#validate-auth-token) of this `RESPONSE` message before continuing with the communication flow.
 It is valid but not mandatory to send a `GOAWAY` message from server to client, if the validation failed.
 The communication must not continue beyond that, if validation failed.